divya04-hue/bamoe9-k8s/README.md

 TBD:
 1. OCP: Keycloak console error from browser
+2. OCP: Test OIDC verification use HTTP (investigate how to set HTTPS)

 Ignore initial deployment pod's restarts, Keycloak server is slower than its clients.